Back

 A total score between 11 and 24 may mean that you suffer from unusual sleepiness during the day.

-The indicators to measure in a Sleep Apnea Test
+The indicators to measure in a Sleep Apnoea Test

 Sleep Study Results